yuuire/guide/docs/understanding/account-management.md

 You can check [JustDeleteMe](https://justdeleteme.xyz/) for instructions on deleting accounts for specific services.

 As for the services that don't allow account deletion, the best thing to do is overwrite the account information with fake data, change the password to a randomly-generated one and enable MFA.
-Then you can safely forget about the account.
+This way you can minimise the compromising data collected from the account.

 Even if you can delete your account, your information might not be deleted at all.
-This information can be generally found in a service's privacy policy.
+Information about this practice can be generally found in a service's privacy policy.

 ### Avoid New Accounts
 Think twice before creating new accounts, as you can use most websites without ever needing one.